arcadesdude/BRU/README.md

 # Log

 Logfile will be saved in c:\BRU (or you can edit script to suit your needs).
-If running with the automatical reboot option this is handy to see if something did not automatically uninstall and what error message was given.
+If running with the automatic reboot option this is handy to see if something did not automatically uninstall and what error message was given.

 # After running